-- The EPA RI includes a calculation of the CPH as summarized at Table 11-7 whereas WARi is based on the actual bills received in each census tract within the service area.
-Actual bills vary substantially throughout NBC's service area, with annual average bills by census tract ranging between \$400 and \$550 per year.
-The CPH calculated in the EPA method is a single value.
-Thus, part of the reason WARi differs from the EPA RI is due to the less accurate EPA determination of the CPH. - Also factoring into the CPH issue is that it does not allow for changes that occur to costs over time.
+- The EPA RI includes a calculation of the CPH as summarized at Table 11-2 whereas WARi is based on the actual bills received in each census tract within the service area.
+In this case, the CPH using the EPA approach results in a figure of \$648 in 2017; the actual bills, however, are much lower between \$400 and \$550 for a preponderance of the NBC billing addresses.
+Thus, part of the reason WARi is lower than the EPA RI is due to the less accurate EPA determination of the CPH. - Also factoring into the CPH issue is that it does not allow for changes that occur to costs over time.
 For example, NBC is retiring some of its outstanding debt between now and 2041, but the CPH calculation cannot take that into account.
-Thus the CPH is, in our estimation, is not as representative of NBC's projected future costs in this case as it was in the 2015 report14. - WARi is much more sensitive to the scheduling of the CSO costs than the EPA RI.
+Thus the CPH is, in our estimation, is not as representative of NBC's projected future costs in this case as it was in the 2015 report. - WARi is much more sensitive to the scheduling of the CSO costs than the EPA RI.
 This is due to WARi having an inherent link to a long-range financial plan that aims to optimize the capital structure to produce the lowest level of rate increases from one period to the next.
 The EPA RI, on the other hand, imputes an annualized capital cost for the full Phase III CSO program (all costs through Phase IIID, in this case) irrespective to the schedule, and using only one set of assumed financing terms.
 WARi, therefore, captures the Permittee's best financing terms/sources, as well as the scheduling benefits much more readily than the EPA RI.

-14 The Cost Per Household calculated in the 2015 Report only extended through 2025.
+&lt;sup>14 The Cost Per Household calculated in the 2015 Report only extended through 2025.

-Figure 11-5 - NBC Affordability Impact Map, Current to End of Phase III, Including Necessary Spending
+Figure 11-1 - NBC Affordability Impact Map, Current to End of Phase III, Including Necessary Spending